hummingbot/hummingbot/documentation/docs/operation/pause-resume.md

 ![Resume](/assets/img/Resume.png)

-<Callout
-  type="note"
+!!! note
-  body="After running `start --restore` spreads may change once the bot brings back your orders, it will display what the current spreads of your order."
+    After running `start --restore` spreads may change once the bot brings back your orders, it will display what the current spreads of your order.
-/>

 You can see that when we use `exit --suspend` it exits the bot.
 When you run `start --restore` all active orders became hanging orders.
 Refer to the example below.